dunst-project/dunst/README.md

 - `SERVICEDIR_SYSTEMD=<PATH>`: The path to put the systemd user service file.
 Unused, if `SYSTEMD=0`.
 (Default: detected via `pkg-config`)
 - `SERVICEDIR_DBUS=<PATH>`: The path to put the dbus service file.
 (Default: detected via `pkg-config`)

+**Make sure to run all make calls with the same parameter set.
+So when building with `make PREFIX=/usr`, you have to install it with `make PREFIX=/usr install`, too.**

 Checkout the [wiki][wiki] for more information.

 ## Bug reports